KHDimov20/KHDimov20/README.md

   <hr>
 <div align="center">

-# Focus on yourself not others!
+# Have a nice day!

 </div>